 - MPs want schools to have a period of stability where no new GCSEs and A-levels are introduced

 - Although there was a pilot introduced by Signature, the process for accreditation is lengthy.
-He also felt it would be challenging for BSL to become a GCSE; as it would require a broad and deep subject content.
+He also felt it would be challenging for BSL to become a GCSE, as it would require broad and deep subject content.

-Mr Gibb went on to describe that 93% of deaf children are provided access in mainstream school.
-The Government don’t prescribe to schools how they teach deaf children; the schools need to use their best endeavours to provide access to deaf children.
-This includes providing access to CSW’s and allowing extra time during exams.
+Mr Gibb went on to describe that 93% of deaf children are provided access to mainstream school.
+The government doesn’t prescribe how they teach deaf children; the schools need to use their best endeavours to provide access to deaf children.
+This includes providing access to CSWs and allowing extra time during exams.

 It’s not over

-It felt to me watching this debate happen.
-There are numbers of MPs who believe not only that this should happen but that it is a human right.
+It felt to me like watching this debate happen.
+A number of MPs believe not only that this should happen but that it is a human right.
 Deaf children should be able to access a GCSE in their own language, as hearing people do with English.
-Deaf children and deaf adults are currently being denied access to society as a whole and that the Government aren’t committed to taking these issues forward.
+Deaf children and deaf adults are currently being denied access to society as a whole, and the Government isn’t committed to taking these issues forward.

 Work needs to be done to ensure equality for deaf people.
-To heighten the awareness in Parliament is an excellent first step.
+Heightening the awareness in Parliament is an excellent first step.